 It’s going to take a while before there’s actually change in Cuba, and people going will definitely help.
 The last time I went, there were amazing, privately owned rooftop bars in Havana.
 That’s going to help the economy; that’s gonna be an improvement for the people, for their quality of life.
 And I’m excited about it.

 My father was imprisoned for leaving the country illegally when I was two years old, and released when I was four.
 My family was sort of tainted by this experience.
 I remember the head of the neighborhood committee coming to our house; I remember the threats.
 That sort of fear has an effect on a child.

 I remember a different kind of fear in the United States.
 During the time that we came to Miami, there were some riots dealing with race, so my family was very protective of me.
 There was a certain kind of liberty that I had in Cuba, besides the military presence, being surrounded by family and childhood friends.
 My parents wanted to protect me, and as a result I lived a sheltered life.
 Which made me discover books.
 I was able to encounter solitude, which is something that’s needed in a writer.
 I look at it in a positive light.

 Among exiles, there was always the hope of going back eventually; that Communism would collapse, and we’d go back to our country.
 I wanted to be American.

 I work with a lot of actors that have recently come from Cuba.
 They don’t feel hopeful, they don’t think things will change.
 I think things will change, eventually, probably slowly.
 Some of them, like my parents’ generation, see the world as just the United States and Cuba.
-If I could, I would tell the people of Cuba, “We’re more than the place where we’re born.”
+If I could, I would tell the people of Cuba that we’re more than the place where we’re born.